koobind/koobind/docs/usage.md

 The `kubectl-koo` client active tokens are stored locally in the folder `~/.kube/cache/koo/<contextName>/`.

-A `koo config` subcommand will allow to display the different context used.
+A `koo get context` subcommand will allow to display the different context used.
 With the active one spotted by a `*`.

 ```
-$ kubectl koo config
+$ kubectl koo get context
   CONTEXT              SERVER                CA
   koo1@mycluster.local https://kspray1:31444 /etc/koobind/certs/koomgr-ca.crt
 * koo2@mycluster.local https://kspray1:31444 /etc/koobind/certs/koomgr-ca.crt